kailevy/EthnoModel/reports/final_report.md

 **Kai** - I feel like I have done a good job on my learning goals, especially considering what I wrote on the preliminary report.
 In the report, I expressed my desire to come up with extensions on the model, rather than just replications of the model, and I feel like our misperception extensions have acheived that.
 We have conducted experiments that we haven't encountered in any existing paper that can be analogous to human behavior.
 The extension we pursued was not overly complex but still interesting, in my opinion.

 ## Bibliography
-1. Max Hartshorna, Artem Kaznatcheeva, Thomas Shultz.
+1. Max Hartshorn, Artem Kaznatcheev, Thomas Shultz.
 “The Evolutionary Dominance of Ethnocentric Cooperation” (2013).
 Replicates the experiment from Hammond, Axelrod (2006).
 Investigates different “worlds” where certain behaviors may or may not be present, and demonstrates that humanitarianism becomes dominant in the absence of ethnocentrism, but ethnocentrism dominates otherwise.
 2. Ross Hammond, Robert Axelrod.
 “The Evolution of Ethnocentrism” (2006).
 Investigates prisoner’s dilemma on a grid, with four basic tags and linked behaviors.
 Simulates the agents by playing the game one-off, with results having implications on individual reproductivity.
 Demonstrates that in-group favoritism can emerge as beneficial for groups, even when individual cooperation is costly.
 3. Ross Hammond, Robert Axelrod, Alan Grafen.
 "Altruism via kin-selection strategies that rely on arbitrary tags with which they co-evolve" (2004).
 Analyzes through simulation (with a near-identical model to ours) and mathematics how altruism can emerge and be sustained in a co-evolutionary setting.